Richard Sebamala

-Richard Sebamala (born 22 January 1979) is a Ugandan civil engineer, businessman and politician who serves as a Member of Parliament representing Bukoto Central constituency in the 11th Ugandan Parliament (2021 to 2026).
-He was elected on 14 January 2021 during the 2021 Uganda general elections.
+Richard Sebamala (born 22 January 1979) is a Ugandan civil engineer, businessman and politician who is a Member of Parliament representing Bukoto Central constituency in the 11th Ugandan Parliament (2021 to date in 2026).
+He was first elected in this seat on 14 January 2021 during the 2021 Uganda general elections.

 He is a member of the Democratic Party of Uganda.
 In the Parliament of Uganda he serves as a member on the Committee of Infrastructure which supervises both the Ministry of Land & Housing and also Ministry of Works and Transport as well as he is a member of the Public Account Committee for COSASE.

 Early life and education

-Sebamala was born on 22 January 1979 in Bisanje in Buddu County, Masaka District in the central region of Uganda.
+Sebamala was born on 22 January 1979 in Bisanje in Buddu County, Masaka Distri to thct in the central region of Uganda to Mr. Cyrus Ndawula an electrician and Ms Betty Elizabeth Nannyonga a midwife.
 He finished his primary education at Nazareth Boarding Primary School, Bukalasa Seminary for Ordinary level and sat for his UACE at Namilyango College in 2000.
-In 2001, he joined Kyambogo University and he graduated in 2005 with a Bachelor’s Degree of Engineering in Civil and Building.
+In 2001, he joined Kyambogo University and he graduated in 2005 with a Bachelor's Degree of Engineering in Civil and Building.
 He also holds a Master's in Leadership and management from the Uganda Management Institute.

 Career

 Before his graduation from Kyambogo University in 2004, Sebamala served as an internee at Zzimwe Construction Company, a Ugandan road construction firm.
-He has served in various position of engineering in different companies such as a Director at Ddaki Technical Services (2006), as a Contract Manager at Multiplex Uganda Limited (September 2009-February 2010), as a Director at Multix Limited (an engineering company) 2010-2013 before joining Iganga district Local Government as a principal executive engineer (2013-2019).
+He has served in various position of engineering in different companies such as a Director at Ddaki Technical Services (2006), as a Contract Manager at Multiplex Uganda Limited (September 2009 – February 2010), as a Director at Multix Limited (an engineering company) 2010–2013 before joining Iganga District Local Government as a principal executive engineer (2013–2019).
 Currently, Sebamala is engaged in an import and export business in Kampala city.